Computational Analysis of Interfacial Dynamics in Angled Hele-Shaw Cells: Instability Regimes: Conclusions

 In this work, we analyzed the instability of the interface between immiscible viscous fluids in angled Hele-Shaw cells with small constant depth gradient in the flow-wise direction.
 We performed a linear stability analysis, and we derived an analytical solution for the time-dependent (not constant) growth rate $\dot{\lambda}(t)$ of perturbations to a flat interface.
 Our theoretical result takes into account the geometric variations and the local capillary number $Ca$ due to the changing cross-sectional area of the flow conduit.
 Specifically, we have analyzed the case, not previously considered, of the interface instability developing on a time scale on which the flow-wise geometric variations matter.
 Consequently, dynamic changes in stability were shown to be possible during the interface's propagation.
 Then, we obtained a critical capillary number $Ca_c$ by letting $\dot{\lambda}=0$.
 By comparing the local capillary number with $Ca_c$, we put forward a division of the stability diagram into three regimes.
 In Regime I, the interface is always stable; in Regime II, the interface remains neutrally stable (in a parallel cell), while in angled cells, an exchange of stability occurs at a specific position in the cell: from stable to unstable (in a converging cell), or from unstable to stable (in a diverging cell).
 This regime classification implies, in particular, that whether or not a depth gradients is stabilizing (or destabilizing) for a given inlet flow rate (thus, given capillary number) depends on which regime the flow falls into.
 Therefore, a negative depth gradient (converging geometry) is not generically a stabilizing mechanism.

 Next, we performed 3D direct numerical simulations of the same physical system, using the interFoam solver built onto the OpenFOAM{\textsuperscript\textregistered} platform, in order to verify the proposed three regimes theory.
-In Regime I, the finger's length and growth rate computed from simulations agree well with theoretical predictions, verifying the linear stability analysis for small $Ca$.
-Meanwhile, in Regimes II and III, the simulation results support the regimes' existence, but do not match $\dot{\lambda}$ predicted by linear stability, due to the limitations of linear theory beyond the initiation of the instability (as well as the single-growth-mode assumption.
+In Regime III, the finger's length and growth rate computed from simulations agree well with theoretical predictions, verifying the linear stability analysis for the classical Saffman--Taylor instability.
+Meanwhile, in Regimes I and II, the simulation results support the regimes' existence, but do not match the $\dot{\lambda}$ values predicted by linear stability, due to the former's limitations discussed above.

 More importantly, however, the proposed linear theory, when compared to the simulation results, correctly captures the general dependence of the interface growth rate on the depth gradient.
 Specifically, in Regime I, simulation results show that the integral of the growth rate $\lambda$ decreases slightly with the gap gradient; meanwhile, linear stability analysis exaggerates the effect, which is expected to be corrected by employing a weakly-nonlinear stability analysis.
 Simulations also suggest that the suppression of fingering in Regime I is most robust in diverging angled Hele-Shaw cells.
 Furthermore, in Regime II, the effect of the gradient is stronger than that in Regime I. The gap gradient's effect is significant in Regime III, in which case it acts to trigger the fingering instability, especially in converging cells.
 In all three regimes, the diverging (converging) cells have a relatively stabilizing (destabilizing) effect, with respect to the interface evolution in parallel cells for the same $Ca$ value, which is contrary to the intuition developed in recent experimental studies.